 When a destructuring variable declaration, binding property, or binding element specifies an initializer expression, the type of the initializer expression is required to be assignable to the widened form of the type associated with the destructuring variable declaration, binding property, or binding element.

+TODO: Update rules to reflect improved checking of destructuring with literal initializers.

-When the output target is ECMAScript 6 or higher, except for removing the optional type annotation, destructuring variable declarations remain unchanged in the emitted JavaScript code.
+When the output target is ECMAScript 2015 or higher, except for removing the optional type annotation, destructuring variable declarations remain unchanged in the emitted JavaScript code.

 When the output target is ECMAScript 3 or 5, destructuring variable declarations are rewritten to simple variable declarations.
 For example, an object destructuring declaration of the form